Queens' College, Cambridge: Cripps Court

-Cripps Court, incorporating Lyon Court (named after the late Queen Mother), was designed by Sir Philip Powell of Powell & Moya and built in stages between 1972 and 1988.
+Cripps Court, incorporating Lyon Court (named after the Queen Mother), was designed by Sir Philip Powell of Powell & Moya and built in stages between 1972 and 1988.
 It was described by Stephen Gardiner as "easily the best piece of modern architecture by a British architect anywhere."
 In brutalist style it houses a bar and gymnasium with squash courts, 171 student bedrooms, three fellows' flats, a solarium, dining hall and kitchens, various function rooms, a large multipurpose auditorium (The Fitzpatrick Hall) and three combination rooms (Junior for undergraduate students, Middle for postgraduates, and Senior for fellows).
 It was the benefaction of the Cripps Foundation and the largest building erected by the college.
 A fourth floor was added in 2007, providing student accommodation and fellows' offices.

 Fisher Building

 Named after St John Fisher, this was erected in 1936 and designed by G. C. Drinkwater.
 It continued the Queens' tradition of red brick.
 The window frames are of teak, and all internal woodwork is oak.
 It was the first student accommodation in Queens' to lie west of the river and was the first building in Queens' to have bathrooms and toilets on the staircase landings close to the student rooms.
 These were so obvious that it prompted the comment that the building "seemed to have been designed by a sanitary engineer".